Back to Documentations

 k: The K parameter

 dfunc: A function to calculate distance between two features.
-The default is Euclidean distance
+The default is Euclidean distance.
+The default covers both scalar and multidimensional columns.
+If you provide your own distance function, you don't need to cover both cases.
+Just handle your own type.

 static void test_knn() {